aws/iot-atlas/src/hugo/content/en-us/contribute/_index.md

 Once you have completed development, run `./make_hugo.sh` without any arguments to have it fully generate and validate the content.
 Once successful, you can commit and perform a pull requests.

+## Hugo and Theme Details

+This sections covers structure and use of more complex pages and use of short codes.

 ### Bundle Resources

 If there are diagrams or other images related to your content, include and reference those from within the same directory as a [Page Bundle](https://gohugo.io/content-management/page-bundles/).
 For instance, a new _Pattern_ called _Foo_ would be structured like this: